vytautas-bunevicius/covid19-south-korea-analysis/README.md

 #### Explore the Data

-Open the `CourseraEDA.ipynb` notebook and embark on your data exploration journey.
+Open the `COVID19-KR.ipynb` notebook and embark on your data exploration journey.

 ## 1) Case DataFrame: